November 21, 2025

 Since COVID, the population growth rate in Wagga Wagga has been softer than pre-pandemic levels.
 While internal migration has been declining, the overseas migration inflows have continued to support overall growth.
 Although the population growth rate remains modest at below 1%, this alone doesn’t determine housing performance.
 Instead, it must be examined together with supply conditions.

-Unemployment in Wagga Wagga has lifted from record lows of 2.2% in late 2021 to around 4%, while online job ads remain well above pre-pandemic levels.
-The decline in job postings since late 2023, alongside rising unemployment, signals a normalisation of the labour market rather than a downturn.
+Unemployment in Wagga Wagga has lifted from record lows of 2.2% in late 2021 to around 4.1%, while online job ads remain well above pre-pandemic levels.
+The decline in job postings since late 2023, alongside rising unemployment, signals a normalisation of the labour market.

 Wagga Wagga’s Property Market: Sales Market Trends

-Wagga Wagga’s sales market continues to show sustained strength, supported by steady price growth and stabilising selling times.
-Over the past 12 months, median house prices have increased by around 6.8%, reaching $625k.
+Wagga Wagga’s sales market continues to show sustained strength, supported by steady price growth and declining selling time.
+Over the past 12 months, median house prices have increased by around 6.0%, reaching $600k.
 The 3-month rolling median shows emerging momentum over the past 3 months.
-At the same time, days on market have stabilised in the 60-62 range in 2025.
+At the same time, days on market (currently at 57) has been falling in the last 4 months of 2025.

 Wagga Wagga’s Property Market: Rental Market Trends

-In the last year, Wagga Wagga’s median rent has steadily increased from $490 to $513 (4.7%), and vacancy rate has been below 1%.
+In the last year, Wagga Wagga’s median rent has increased strongly from $470 to $520 (+10.6%), and the vacancy rate has been below 1%.
 This signals extreme rental tightness, and this ongoing imbalance between limited rental supply and strong rental demand continues to apply upward pressure on rents.

-Rental yields remained stable, edging slightly higher from 4.83% to 4.85% by September 2025, maintaining a clear lead over large regional city averages of 4.0%.
+Rental yields increased from 4.4% to 4.9% by November 2025, maintaining a clear lead over large regional city averages of 4.1%.
 This resilience in yield highlights that rental income growth continues to offset slow price gains, preserving healthy returns for investors.
 The sustained gap above the regional benchmark reinforces Wagga Wagga as a strong income-producing market.

 Both sales and rental affordability in Wagga Wagga remain in the undervalued zone, reflecting favourable price-to-income conditions.
-From 2019 to 2023, strong house price growth made buying progressively less affordable.
-This eventually pushed sales affordability to an overvalued threshold in 2024.
-The recent interest rate cuts and income growth has brought affordability slightly back into the undervalued range.
+From 2019 to 2024, strong house price growth made buying progressively less affordable.
+From 2024 to 2025, affordability improved, driven by the recent interest rate cuts and income growth, which contributed to strengthening the region’s appeal for investors.
 Over the past 3 years, rental affordability has been comparatively stable, with no significant deterioration since 2022.

 In the next 6 to 12 months